HL7/bulk-data/input/pagecontent/export.md

   1. **Bulk Data Provider** - system that provides bulk data.
 Consists of:

-      a. **Authorization Server** - issues access tokens in response to valid token requests from client
+      a. **FHIR Authorization Server** - issues access tokens in response to valid token requests from client

-      b. **FHIR Server** - accepts kickoff request and provides job status and completion manifest
+      b. **FHIR Resource Server** - accepts kickoff request and provides job status and completion manifest

       c. **Output File Server** - returns FHIR bulk data files and attachments in response to urls in the completion manifest.
 This may be built into the FHIR Server, or may be independently hosted.